June 17, 2026

 Step-by-step invoice-to-pay process

-The invoice-to-pay process moves each supplier invoice from initial receipt to final payment and helps prevent avoidable delays or errors along the way.
+The invoice-to-pay process moves each supplier invoice from initial receipt to final payment, helping you catch errors and avoid unnecessary delays.

 Step 1: Receive and capture invoices